Muterra/doc-golix/security-whitepaper.md

 ### Asymmetric request/response (```GARQ```)

+Asymmetric requests must be accepted by the ```entity``` if and only if the following procedure terminates successfully:

-1. Public verification (see above)
+1. Perform public verification (see above)
 2. Decrypt private inner container
 3. Author verification
     1. Verify author exists